tsuru/tsuru/docs/apps/client/usage.rst

 By default, the commands are run from inside the app root directory, which is /home/application.
 If you have more complicated deploy related commands, you should use the app.conf pre-restart and pos-restart scripts, those are run before and after the restart of your app, which is triggered everytime you push code.
-Below is a app.conf sample:
+Below is an app.conf sample:

 .. highlight:: yaml